jacopofar/subreddit-downloader/README.md

 The Reddit downloader is based on the [original from pistocop](https://github.com/pistocop/reddit-downloader), refer to the original page for further details.
 This repository uses that data to demonstrate different methods to insert data in postgres.

-This version stores some fields to be more compact and allow an easier merge
+This version stores some specific fields to take less space and allow an easier merge with existing data.

 ## Usage